Tool 9 - The Accommodation Process: Questions about Accommodation at Work

-- If possible, include in your process description how accommodations will be paid for.
-Will the accommodation come out of the manager or supervisor's operating budget (not a practice we recommend) or will costs come out of a centralized accommodation funding source?
+- If possible, describe how accommodations will be paid for.
+Will the cost come out of the manager or supervisor's operating budget (not a practice we recommend) or will it come out of a centralized accommodation funding source?

 What managers need to know about accommodations